 Enter names for your local and destination instances, and Exalate will combine them to name the connection.

-You can also enter a description, to help you identify the connection later.
+You can also enter a description to help you identify the connection later.
 That’s especially useful if you have many connections or users.
+Click “Initiate” to continue.

-Next, log in to your ServiceNow node.
-Click “Accept Invitation”.
+Log in to your ServiceNow node.
+Navigate to “Connections” in the left-hand menu and click “Accept Invitation”.
 A pop-up will appear with a field to paste in your invitation code.
 Do so, and click “Next”.

 You’ll see a confirmation screen saying the connection is established.
 Next, click “Configure Sync”.
 You’ll be shown a video showing you how to configure the connection.
 Then, you’re taken to an edit connection screen where you can make these changes.
 I’ll talk more about that in steps four and five.